 Your career is portable

 It doesn’t matter where you are — there are breastfeeding mothers everywhere!
 Regardless of where the military sends your family, a career in lactation can go with you.
-Whether you decide to get an international certification to become a lactation consultant, or want to work on the national level as a Certified Clinical Lactationist™, there is something for you.

 You can even incorporate a career in lactation into something you already do.
 Perhaps you already work as a doula or childbirth educator; you could expand your skill set and probably, your income.